Open to the Public

 2019 marks 40 years of African American Interpretation at the Colonial Williamsburg Foundation.
 During that time, dedicated historians, interpreters and museum specialists have researched, reenacted and preserved African American history through programming at Colonial Williamsburg.
 Continuing the journey is essential to understanding the past.

-Colonial Williamsburg’s historians, innovators and storytellers are continually asking, “What stories still need to be told?
+Colonial Williamsburg’s innovators and storytellers are continually asking, “What stories still need to be told?
 What will the future bring in new innovations?
 How can we educate new generations about the story of “us”?”

 Special thanks to the Ford Foundation whose generous grant has made the lecture series possible.